Cleavage (breasts): Controversies

 Despite a long history, display of cleavage can still be controversial.
 UK women's magazine Stylist in 2017 and Indian newspaper Mid-Day in 2019 reported "cleavage shaming" was commonplace in news and social media.
 Bollywood actresses Disha Patani, Deepika Padukone, Priyanka Chopra, Nargis Fakhri and others were trolled and shamed for wearing cleavage-baring outfits in social and new media, including in The Times of India.
 Extraordinary attention was generated when politicians Angela Merkel, Hillary Clinton and Jacqui Smith wore cleavage-revealing outfits, even from media outlets The Washington Post and The New York Times.

-As late as the 2010s, reports from many different states and countries showed female students, especially non-white students, had been expelled and banned from schools, and punished for wearing dresses that reveal cleavage and legs.
 At the same time, there also has been reports of passengers of airlines, including Southwest Airlines, Spirit Airlines and EasyJet, were instructed against and evicted for showing "too much cleavage".
 In 2014, a television series called The Empress of China was taken off-air in China days after its premier because of too much cleavage; the show was aired again after much censorship.
 In the next year, organizers of ChinaJoy, the largest gaming and digital entertainment exhibition held in China, levied a fine of US$800 on women who revealed "more than two centimeters of cleavage".

 Amazon subsidiary Twitch, a live video streaming service, banned underboobs and instructed on the amount of cleavage permissible in 2020.

 Downblouse

 "Downblouse" is the act of looking down a woman's dress or top to observe or photograph her cleavage or breasts.
 It may occur as a form of voyeurism or sexual fetishism.
 In some jurisdictions it is a sexual offense.
 The issue has been publicly discussed during the 21st century, although the term downblouse has been used in English since 1994.
 The popularity of covert downblouse and upskirt photography has increased with the proliferation of camera phones since 2000.
 NASUWT, a UK teachers' union, reported an upward trend in such pictures at schools in 2018.

 Many of these covertly taken pictures are uploaded to websites, as well as subreddits like r/CreepShots.
 Some websites host tutorials on taking downblouse and upskirt pictures.

 As early as 2004, Google listed about four million websites that were tagged with "upskirt" and "downblouse".
 Some jurisdictions, including the UK, Germany, and a number of American and Australian states, have statutes that prohibit such covert photography.
-In the UK, people who take such pictures and post them online can be listed on the sex offender registry, and in Japan the government has pressured mobile phone manufacturers to make their phones produce a warning sound whenever such pictures are taken.
+In the UK, people who take such pictures and post them online can be listed on the sex offender registry, and in Japan the government has pressured mobile phone manufacturers to make their phones produce a sound whenever a picture is taken, without a muting option.
 These types of offenses "largely [go] unreported" and, according to Maria Miller, chair of the Women and Equalities Committee, the legal provisions are inadequate.